-Once you have confirmed that the first part is working, remove the capacitor and observe the difference with and without it.
-You will want to explain the role of the capacitor in your lab report.
-Now, add the next three components in turn - checking the result at each step.
+Note that the first section which is enclosed in the red box is the same as shown in Figure 4.
+Note that the other pieces of the circuit were built previously in this lab (though with different component values).
+Now, add the other components of the circuit in turn - checking the result at each step.
 Add the high-pass filter, buffer, and low-pass amplifier.
-NOTE: The LMC6484 op-amp is a quad package - meaning there are 4 op-amps in a single 14 pin package.
-Which op-amp you use for which part of the circuit does not matter.
-We assumed a certain order for op-amps A, B, and C in the circuit (D is not used).
+NOTE: The LMC6484 op amp is a quad package - meaning there are 4 op amps in a single 14 pin package.
+Which op amp you use for which part of the circuit does not matter.
+We assumed a certain order for op amps A, B, and C in the circuit (D is not used).
 You may find it more convenient to use a different order based on your breadboard layout.

-Once the circuit is built you should lay the probe on the desk, place your finger over the photodiode, and aim up at the room lights.
+Once the circuit is built, lightly place your finger over the photodiode.
 You should not press down hard as this will reduce the circulation to your finger.
 Just touch lightly.
 Hold still for a few seconds and your pulse should appear.
 This circuit is sensitive to the absolute intensity of light and thus you need to hold still.
 Save the data for one good pulse measurement for your lab report.
 Take a picture of your final circuit.